← eitp.io

 3. Signal Capture Layer

-The signal capture layer consists of eight independent tracker modules that attach to DOM events, compute derived metrics, and emit typed events through a shared track(type, data) interface.
+The signal capture layer consists of eight independent tracker modules — mouse, click, scroll, viewport, tab, form, selection, and the proximity engine — that attach to DOM events, compute derived metrics, and emit typed events through a shared track(type, data) interface.
 Each module is independently implementable.
-A Level 1 Producer requires any three; a Level 2 Producer requires all eight plus the proximity engine and page content extractor.
+A Level 1 Producer requires any three.
+A Level 2 Producer requires all eight plus gesture detection (§3.2) and page content extraction (§3.10), neither of which is a standalone tracker: gesture detection operates on the mouse tracker's history buffer, and page content extraction is a library function invoked when assembling each batch.

 3.1 Mouse Tracker